alertbox/docsify-footer/CONTRIBUTING.md

 ### Prerequisites

-In order to download necessary tools, clone the repo, and install dependencies via `npm` or `yarn`, you need internet access.
+In order to download necessary tools, clone the repo, and install dependencies via `yarn`, you need internet access.

 You'll need following tools: